cadolphs/cadolphs.github.io/_drafts/2020-02-19-Law_of_demeter.md

 ```

 And finally, a larger redesign of which objects exist and how they talk to each other might be in order.
 The guiding principle here goes back to the beginning of the post: Don't micromanage.
 What is it you want to accomplish?
 Whose responsibility is that?
 Tell them, but leave the execution details up to them!

+Another great StackOverflow [post](https://softwareengineering.stackexchange.com/a/284146/161522) by user candied_orange talks about the SOLID design principles.
+In particularly the "Single Responsibility Principle" and the "Dependency Invesion Principle" (more on these later, maybe?) take you in great strides towards code that automatically won't violate the Law of Demeter.